elfsternberg/tumble/README.md

 "many" block will be story titles, in order.
 Because each story does not have an "author" block, the context will scan up to the parent scope and find the author's name.

+See the unit tests for more examples.
+Run them to see that this actually works as described.

 ## Requirements